zy-yao/Biography/content/post/2022-06-one-paper-accepted-in-gene-2022/index.md

   focal_point: Smart
   preview_only: false
 ---
 Our paper, *The comprehensive and systematic identification of BLCA-specific SF-regulated, survival-related AS events*, is accepted in Gene.
-In this paper, we we comprehensively and systematically identified five SFs and 46 AS events.
+In this paper, we comprehensively and systematically identified five SFs and 46 AS events.

 Please click [HERE](https://www.zhongyu.site/publication/Gene_2022/) for more details.